chyyran/cs-isp-ics4u/data structures.md

 Gets the list of moves for this Pokemon

 ##### `String getNickname()`
-Gets the given nickname of this Pokemon.
+Gets the given nickname of this Pokémon.
 If not set, then return the name of the Pokémon species.

 ##### `void setNickname(String)`
-Sets the given nickname of this Pokemon.
+Sets the given nickname of this Pokémon.
 To unset, set the nickname to the empty string.

 ##### `int getLevel()`
-The level of this Pokemon.
-The higher the level is, the greater the base damage of each Pokemon.
+The level of this Pokémon.
+The higher the level is, the greater the base damage of each Pokémon.
 Also, the health point increases every time the Pokémon levels up.

 ##### `void setLevel(int)`
-Sets the level of this Pokemon.
+Sets the level of this Pokémon.

 ##### `int getHP()`
 Gets the amount of health points of this Pokemon.